-If any of the drugs used for treating Parkinson's need to be stopped, it is important this is done gradually.
+If any of the drugs used for treating Parkinson's need to be stopped, it's important this is done gradually.
 It is rare, but abrupt withdrawal of certain drugs can result in neuroleptic malignant syndrome.

 This is a very serious condition that may cause death from complications of the respiratory, cardiovascular or renal system.
-Although it is not common it does emphasise how important it is that people with Parkinson's get their medication on time, every time.
+Although it's not common, it does emphasise how important it is that people with Parkinson's get their medication on time, every time.